hpcuantwerpen/UAntwerpen-modules/docs/docs-mkdocs/SitePackage.md

 completed automatically with more generic os-cpu-accelerator architecture strings based on the other tables in this file.

-All names used should be for the 3L scheme, even for toolchains that would use the 2L_short naming scheme.
-However, the middle level should not be used for versions that will use a 2L_long or 2L_short naming scheme.
+All names used should be for the 3L scheme.
+However, the middle level should not be used for versions that will use a 2L_long naming scheme.

 ```lua
 CalcUA_SystemTable = {